-The National Center for Education Statistics says that there are 50 million children in the US of school age, and of these, about 3%, or a million and a half, are being schooled at home.
+Before Covid, the National Center for Education Statistics said that there are 50 million children in the US of school age, and of these, about 3%, or a million and a half, are being schooled at home.
 According to the Department of Education, In 2011-2012, 91% of parents who home schooled said they did so because they are concerned about the environment in other schools.

 Some who home school are concerned about the moral environment of the schools; some about the educational environment—size of classes and student teacher ratio for example.
 Some are concerned about racial inequality in the schools.
 Others don’t like the authoritarian environment of the schools, and for some homesteaders who have birthed their babies at home and work at home, home just seems like the best place for learning.

 The home school landscape has changed quite a bit since I was a homeschooling parent in the 80s and 90s.
 The first people I knew who were interested in it were hippies, like myself.
 Later, I met families who were interested in homeschooling for religious reasons.
 Laws were just beginning to be passed to support homeschooling back then and there were no packaged curricula or virtual learning opportunities.
 There was no Internet.

 Today, homeschooling is sophisticated.
 There are plenty of excellent packaged curricula and virtual learning opportunities and homeschooling is increasingly offered as an option by local public schools, sometimes through for-profit corporations.

 Regardless of the many avenues to homeschooling today, for me, homeschooling is still about a simple yet radical philosophy of learning: that people can be trusted.
 Children can be trusted.
 I learned this from the thinking and writing of the people who influenced me when I was a new homeschooler.
 Their research and life’s work is as essential today to understanding how children really learn as it was back in the day when I first stumbled upon it.